Make campus life a life experience. This is the opportunity that awaits you at the Bader International Study Centre (BISC) at Herstmonceux Castle .

 Your year at the Castle will elevate you and your educational experience to a new level by taking advantage of the Castle’s ideal location to allow for field study and experiential learning.

-Day or multi-day field study excursions are an essential and integrated element of the ISC program, and reflect our emphasis on anchoring the academic experience in direct observation and participation.
+Day or multi-day field study excursions are an essential and integrated element of the BISC program, and reflect our emphasis on anchoring the academic experience in direct observation and participation.

 Additional cultural studies trips, as well as two 5-day midterm trips, further enhance your opportunity to absorb first-hand the culture and history of the United Kingdom and Continental Europe.